llm-bible/llm-bible.github.io/_publications/schmied2024retrieval.markdown

 bibkey: schmied2024retrieval
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.07071"}
-tags: ['Agentic', 'Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'RAG', 'Pretraining Methods', 'Transformer', 'Prompting', 'In-Context Learning']
+tags: ['Transformer', 'Agentic', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods', 'Prompting', 'In-Context Learning']
 ---
 In-context learning (ICL) is the ability of a model to learn a new task by observing a few exemplars in its context.
 While prevalent in NLP, this